 At least one question is configured with EX08DonateQuestion = true.

-Only the base standard UOMs of UNIT, SUBPACK, and PACK are supported.

-MAWM performs no validation on total entered quantity in SUBPACK and PACK modes.

 When a positive adjustment must occur to complete the transaction, cycle count tasks are generated for all permanent storage locations assigned to that item where the Storage UOM < LPN.

 The Donate question is skipped if any of the Damages questions are answered with a “Yes”.

 If a matching combination of values such that the Damages Disposition cannot be determined, then the user is unable to proceed with the transaction.

+The entered quantity on screen 3 is always in terms of UNITs.

 Dependencies

 Code Dependencies